Iblouse/Proactive-churn-prevention/README.md

 ### The Decision Workflow

-This project implements a complete decision workflow—not just a model:
+This project implements a complete decision workflow, not just a model:

 ```
 Identify Risk → Predict Timing → Select Intervention → Test → Measure → Learn